vmware-archive/concourse-pipeline-samples/concourse-on-bosh-1.0/README.md

 1. Retrieve your Bosh Director UUID ( command ```bosh status --uuid``` ) and update THE YML file with it in entry ```director_uuid:```

-1. Review all of the comments in the YML file and update them according to their instructions.
-If you are deploying to an existing Bosh Director containing other deployments (e.g. PCF), a hint is to inspect the YML file of those deployments in order to get the network and VM configuration entries to be used in your Concourse YML.
+1. Review all of the comments in the YML file and update the corresponding entries according to the instructions.
+If you are deploying to an existing Bosh Director containing other deployments (e.g. PCF), a hint is to inspect the YML file of those co-located deployments in order to get the network and VM configuration entries to be used in your Concourse YML.

 1. Download the latest releases for concourse and garden-linux: